 *A Cypress College ADT

-must be filled out and turned in to the Admissions and Records office (Student Center building, 1st floor) by the February deadline above.
+must be filled out and turned in to the Admissions and Records office (Student Center building, 1st floor) by the deadline above.
 Students should hear back from Cypress College on the status of their ADT degree verification by October 15, 2015 for Fall 2015 and by March 15, 2016 for Spring 2016

 .
 Students will be responsible for insuring the verification is received by the individual CSU campuses by their respective deadlines.